A local test for global extrema in the dispersion relation of a periodic graph: Examples

-We construct here a random graph with $\ZZ^4$ symmetry that displays a local extremum that is not a global extremum.
-The example was found by searching through positive rank-one perturbations of a random symmetric matrix having $1$ as a degenerate eigenvalue; this insured that $1$ is a local (but not necesarily global) maximum.
+We construct here a $\ZZ^4$-periodic graph that displays a local extremum that is not a global extremum.
+The example was found by searching through positive rank-one perturbations of a random symmetric matrix having $1$ as a degenerate eigenvalue; this ensured that $1$ is a local (but not necesarily global) maximum.
 As a trigger for terminating the search we used the conjecture in Section~\ref{conj}: the matrix $W$ was computed and the search was stopped when it was sign-indefinite.
-The resulting example revealed the presence of a global maximum elsewhere, thus also serving as a numerical confirmation of the conjecture's veracity.
+The resulting example reveals the presence of a global maximum elsewhere, thus also serving as a numerical confirmation of the conjecture's veracity.
 We report it with all entries rounded off for compactness.

 \begin{tiny}

 \end{tiny}